https://www.chefspencil.com

 Lemon Curd Swiss Roll

-So many of us have loved meringue since childhood.
-This recipe brings together that wonderful taste of meringue with lemon curd, another childhood favorite.
-They make the perfect combination – silky, sweet-sour lemon cream with the delicate, airy and sweet meringue.
+Many of us have loved meringue since childhood.
+This recipe brings together that familiar sweetness with lemon curd, another classic favorite.
+The combination is beautifully balanced: silky, sweet-tart lemon cream paired with delicate, airy meringue.

-The genoise sponge used for the roll is a fine, delicate cake, and each slice is a delight for the senses with its variety of contrasts and textures.
+The genoise sponge used for the roll is light and refined, making each slice a pleasure, full of contrasting textures and flavors.

 Lemon Curd Swiss Roll